Southgate criticised for Qatar worker comments

 Last updated on .From the section Football

-Gareth Southgate has been criticised by human rights groups after the England boss said workers in Qatar are "united" in wanting the World Cup to go ahead.
+Gareth Southgate has been criticised by human rights groups after saying workers in Qatar were "united" in wanting the World Cup to go ahead.

-Southgate claimed workers in the Gulf state "want the football to come to Qatar" because they "love" the sport.
+The England boss said the Gulf state workers "want the football to come to Qatar" because they "love" the sport.

-Amnesty International said migrant labourers are more concerned with having their rights "fully protected".
+Amnesty International said migrant labourers were more concerned with having their rights "fully protected".

 Qatar, host of the World Cup finals from 20 November, has been strongly criticised for its human rights record.